iku-iku-iku/HELLO-World/external/glm/manual.md

 Facilitate interactions between pointers to basic types (e.g. `float*`) and GLM types (e.g. `mat4`).

 This extension defines an overloaded function, `glm::value_ptr`, which returns a pointer to the memory layout of any GLM vector or matrix (`vec3`, `mat4`, etc.).
-Matrix types store their values in column-major order.
+Matrix4f types store their values in column-major order.
 This is useful for uploading data to matrices or for copying data to buffer objects.

 ```cpp
 // GLM_GTC_type_ptr provides a safe solution: